Better-Computing-Consulting/azure-storagesyncservice-migration-smb-over-quic-deployment/README.md

 For the playbook and the scripts make sure to update the variables to fit your environment.

-These are the steps taken by the playbook and the scripts:
+These are the steps taken by the playbook and the scripts.
+The playbook and scripts must be run in this order:

 __azresources.yml__